mickeymst/F3/README.md

 ## Description
 This repository contains the codebase and dataset for the paper "Fighting Fire with Fire: Can Language Models Detect Misinformation Better Than Customized Detectors?".
+The codebase will be available once accepted.